gukoff/gukoff.github.io/_posts/2026-08-02-new-magic-hexagons.markdown

 </aside>

 It took dozens of long conversations and days of reasoning, but the conjecture was solved.
 And the result is constructive: it does not merely assert that these hexagons exist, but gives an algorithm for building them, starting from relatively low orders.
-Combined with the finite witnesses up to $n=21$ I found with bruteforce before, it covers every order $n>3$.
+Combined with the finite witnesses up to $n=21$ I found using brute force before, it covers every order $n>3$.

 It is important to note that the proof was not formalized in Lean at the time of writing this post and was not independently verified.
 This will be the natural next step.